jbush001/NyuziToolchain/README.md

     cmake ..
     make
     sudo make install

-**Note: if you upgrade 'flex' using the package manager, you will get build errors, so I would recommend using the system supplied version.**
+**Note: upgrading 'flex' using the package manager, may cause build errors.
+I would recommend using the system supplied version.**

 ## Building on Windows